aantti/sb-test-auth/README.md

    Open [localhost:3000](http://localhost:3000/).

-6. How to test access to the database
+6. How to test access to the data

   - Sign up as a new user (via the "Sign Up" button)
-- Click on the email confirmation link
+  - Check email, click on the confirmation link
   - After confirming the new user signup, click on "Sign In" and log in
   - On the homescreen you'll be able to click "Add My Data to Table" (the reload the page)
-- Compare the "anyone_can_read_table" data with the "only_auth_users_can_read" table
+  - Compare the `anyone_can_read_table` data with the `only_auth_users_can_read` table
-  - The authenticated user can read their own data from the "only_auth_users_can_read" table
+    - The authenticated user can read their own data from the `only_auth_users_can_read` table
     - Other users' data should not be visible
-  - There's a row in the "only_auth_users_can_read" table for a non-existing user_id that noone can read
+    - There's a row in the `only_auth_users_can_read` table for a non-existing user_id that noone can read (check via table editor in the UI)

 ## Local development